TheRealADizzle/Hello-World/README.md

 # Hobbies
 Some things that I like to do if i'm not gaming is watching TV, Talking with family, or just playing around with my cousins in another fanatsy world 😄

+# Favorite Shows
+Majority of my Favorite Shows are Anime, Such as Demon Slayer, Naruto, Apple Black, and NIMA